-In the UK, franchises are about to launch in areas around the country.
+And a number of franchises are about to launch around the UK.
 Opening up a didi franchise will not only enable interested parties to develop their own businesses but it will be done with all the branding and infrastructure of the didi family already in place.

 Franchise owners will become part of a tight-knit and dedicated didi family.

-“We are all very excited about hopefully giving more children access to the game of rugby and the fun and skills it can provide,” she said.
+“We are all very excited about hopefully giving more children access to the game of rugby and the fun and skills it can provide,” said Vicky.